The Stella Schola Team!

 Mrs. Susan Jensen

-Mrs. Susan Jensen grew up in the Bellevue area, attending Interlake High School and the University of Washington.
+Mrs. Susan Jensen grew up in Bellevue, Washington and is a graduate of the University of Washington.
 She studied Business Administration with an emphasis in Human Resources.
 She loved her time at UW.
-Her Husband, sister and brother in law are all Huskies!
 Go Dawgs!

-Susan and her husband Todd, are parents of Katherine, Elizabeth, Emily and Andrew.
 Three of her children were educated at Stella Schola.
-Having experienced it through the eyes of a parent, she has a unique platform to speak to the incredible program it is.
+Having experienced it through the eyes of a parent, she has a unique platform to speak to the incredible school it is.
 She is so impressed with the student it produces, even with children of different learning styles, strengths, weaknesses, interests and abilities.
-They all gain the love of learning, ability to effectively time manage, and a thankfulness to be a part of such a close-knit community.
+They gain the love of learning, ability to effectively time manage, and a thankfulness to be a part of such a close-knit community.
 After experiencing the rigor, high expectations, numerous group projects and monthly writing assignments, they are well prepared for High School!
 And the best part is they have fun throughout!

-Susan is thankful to be able to contribute to the Stella Learning Community in her role as school secretary.
+Susan is thankful to be able to contribute to the Stella Learning Community in her role as Office Manager and Registrar.
 This position is a perfect convergence of her love for kids and HR background.
-When she is not at Stella, you can most often find her on a basketball court or soccer field cheering!